graves/awful_aj/README.md

 Usage: aj <COMMAND>

 Commands:
-  ask          Ask a single question and print the assistant’s response interactive  Start an interactive REPL-style conversation init         Initialize configuration and default templates in the platform config directory help         Print this message or the help of the given subcommand(s)
+  ask          Ask a single question and print the assistant's response interactive  Start an interactive REPL-style conversation init         Initialize configuration and default templates in the platform config directory reset        Reset the database to a pristine state help         Print this message or the help of the given subcommand(s)

 Options: